Education in the United Arab Emirates: Higher education

 The UAE's first medical school, Gulf Medical University, opened in 1998 in the Emirate of Ajman.
 It welcomes both genders and all nationalities.
 Originally known as Gulf Medical College, it expanded in 2008 to include dentistry, pharmacy and other programs in association with the Royal Australian College of General Practitioners.
+Ajman University, established in 1988 as one of the first private universities in the UAE, is also located in Ajman.

+Established in 2019, the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) in Abu Dhabi is the world's first graduate-level, research-based academic institution dedicated exclusively to AI.

 UAE's first Canadian university outside Canada was opened in Dubai.
 Canadian University Dubai offers Canadian-based curriculum accredited by ministry of higher education.

+Jaipur National University (JNU-RAK), an Indian-origin institution, has expanded its educational footprint with the establishment of a campus in Ras Al Khaimah (RAK), UAE.
+This campus offers students the opportunity to pursue a variety of academic programs, including those in fields such as Digital Marketing, Cyber Security, AI & ML and Hospitality Management.
+JNU-RAK provides students in the UAE and surrounding regions with access to quality education with an international perspective, blending the educational practices of India with those of the UAE.

 In 2003 Dubai established a dedicated education zone, Dubai Knowledge Village.
 The 1 km long campus brings together globally recognized international universities, training centers, e-learning, and research and development companies in one location.
 As of early 2007, it had attracted 16 international university partners, which include Saint-Petersburg State, University of Engineering and Economics, University of Wollongong, Mahatma Gandhi University, and the Manchester Business School.
 Some of these institutions have since moved to a larger free zone in Dubai, Dubai International Academic City.

 The Ministry of Higher Education and Scientific Research is the government ministry concerned with higher education.
 The Commission for Academic Accreditation (CAA), a department in the Ministry, licenses institutions and accredits degree programmes.
 Institutions based in free zones do not need to seek CAA approval.